wp-plugins/mitsol-tweets/readme.txt

 You can customize all the way by showing/hiding items in a tweet and coloring, using font sizes for items(pro version).
 Read more features of free version below.

 A complete tweet display for business or personal interest.
+Post ideas about the plugin in [pro version website](http://extensions.techhelpsource.com/forum "pro version website forum") & [follow me](https://twitter.com/mridulcs "follow me") on twitter  for updates.

 = Features =